Emerging Topics in Information Systems, 7.5 cr (EIN003F)

 Course content and design

 The course will be structured around main themes in the literature.
-These include the following:
+Themes and topics covered include the following:

-The course will take place over nine course sessions organised as approximately two-day seminars, held ~3 weeks apart.
+The course will take place over nine course sessions organised as approximately 3-hour seminars conducted online (for the first 5 sessions) and then the last four conducted in-person.

 2-3 students will be assigned a leadership role during each session.
-Collaboratively, they will be responsible for generating a scholarly discussion, involving all (most) course participants in the discussion, summarizing key points, creating an integrative framework capturing the essence of the readings, and facilitating the exploration of linkages among readings.
+Collaboratively, they will be responsible for: 1) generating a scholarly discussion, involving all (most) course participants in the discussion, 2) summarizing key points, 3) creating an integrative framework capturing the essence of the readings, 4) facilitating the exploration of linkages among readings, and 5) posing some discussion questions.
+Leaders are encouraged to use slides during the discussions.

-The course will end with a seminar where publishable papers based on the content of the course will be presented and discussed.
+The course will end with a seminar where publishable papers based on the content of the course will be presented and discussed (see more details in the next section).

 Assessment